mroam/chordlifter/README.md

 [ ] Block setText( ) so it only accepts legit ("" but not null?)
 Strings.

 [ ] Turn [wanna-be-tests](https://github.com/mroam/chordlifter/blob/main/wanna-be-tests.txt) into real tests!
+See the starter examples in ChordShifterText.java!

 [ ] Consider having separate folders (branches!?) for "starter" and "answer-key" versions.

 [ ] Revise example picture and all code to use {Chord} rather than [Chord].

+[ ] Maybe TextyText should be StringChomper with static commands for String disassembly.

 # Ideas